Bwc9876/menagerie/docs/content/pages/pages.md

     Admonition Body Text
 ```

 You can replace the `info` with [any valid bootstrap alert type](https://getbootstrap.com/docs/5.0/components/alerts/#examples).
-(Or you could use your own fi you're compiling your own alert variants in SASS).
+Or you could use your own if you're compiling your own alert variants in SASS.

 ## Grouping Pages